-Bradley Wine is Co-Chair of Morrison & Foerster’s Government Contracts and Public Procurement practice and also serves as Co-Chair of the firm's Israel practice.
+Bradley Wine is Global Co-Chair of Morrison & Foerster's Litigation Department, and also serves as Co-Chair of the firm's Israel practice.
 He represents a wide range of government contractors and other businesses in highly regulated industries with a focus on civil litigation, compliance, and counseling.
 He advises Israeli companies doing business in the United States and regularly speaks in Israel on a full range of legal, business, and geo-political issues.

 Mr. Wine has a proven track record of saving and recovering billions of dollars for clients by providing strategic business advice, addressing statutory and regulatory compliance issues, and securing complex judgments and settlements.
 Mr. Wine represents client interests with respect to municipal, state, federal, and non-U.S. government entities and has appeared before numerous federal and state courts, administrative tribunals, and arbitration panels in the U.S. and Europe.
 His clients are leaders in the professional services, information technology, transportation, software development, aerospace and defense, healthcare and life sciences, coatings and manufacturing, homeland security and intelligence, and financial services industries.
 His extensive experience includes: